-Intraobserver and interobserver agreement of volume perfusion CT (VPCT) measurements in patients with lung lesions.
+Intraobserver and interobserver agreement of volume perfusion CT (VPCT) measurements in patients with lung lesions

 To evaluate intraobserver and interobserver agreement of manually encompassed lung lesions for perfusion measurements using volume-perfusion computed tomography (VPCT).

 Institutional review board approval and informed consent were obtained.
 HIPAA guidelines were followed.
 A 65-s dynamic study was acquired with scan parameters 80 kV, 60 mAs (80 mAs for patients ≥ 70 kg), 128 × 0.6mm collimation.
 Blood flow (BF), blood volume (BV) and K(trans) parameters were determined by syngo volume perfusion CT body with 88 lesions analyzed retrospectively.